 This can make it challenging for people of color and other minorities to have a voice and actively participate in measures that could help make their living environment a healthy one.

-The environmental justice movement was initiated in the late 1960s by people who wanted to address the environmental hazards and dangers that impacted certain communities, namely those where people of color lived.
+The environmental justice movement started in the late 1960s by people who wanted to address the environmental hazards and dangers that impacted certain communities, namely those where people of color lived.

 In the 1980s, studies such as “Toxic Waste and Race” confirmed that race played a large part when it came to living in proximity to toxic waste facilities and landfills.
 The report found a strong connection between race and the placement of toxic waste facilities.
 It was one of a few similar studies that helped mobilize the environmental justice group further.

-In the early 1990s, mainstream environmental groups started to recognize the problem and began to focus more on environmental justice.
+In the early 1990s, mainstream environmental groups started recognizing the problem and focusing more on environmental justice.
 The Office of Environmental Equity was also established during that time, officially acknowledging the need for change.
 The office later changed its name to the Office of Environmental Justice.

 Under Bill Clinton’s presidency, environmental justice became government policy.
 The administration adopted new policies designed to prevent discrimination in federally funded programs dealing with environmental issues.

 Environmentalism and environmental justice should not be confused, as they are fundamentally different.
-While environmentalism deals with the damaging effects that humans have on the environment in general, environmental justice deals with the unjust burden that is overwhelmingly falling on minority communities.
+While environmentalism deals with the damaging effects that humans have on the environment in general, environmental justice deals with the unjust burden that overwhelmingly falls on minority communities.

 Environmental justice has social justice at its foundation, and the civil rights movement provided heavy influence and inspiration.
-Environmentalism, on the other hand, is not primarily concerned with the effects that environmental destruction and harmful toxins have on humans.
-It tends to focus on preserving and safeguarding flora and fauna, plants and wildlife.
+On the other hand, environmentalism is not primarily concerned with the effects of environmental destruction and harmful toxins on humans.
+It tends to focus on preserving and safeguarding flora and fauna, plants, and wildlife.

-However, the two work together in some ways.
+The two movements do work together in some ways.
 Both aim to achieve a healthy environment and clean water and air for humans and animals alike.
-The environmental justice movement simply wants to ensure that all humans receive equal treatment, no matter what their skin color, their socio-economic status, or nationality may be.
+The environmental justice movement simply wants to ensure that all humans receive equal treatment, regardless of their skin color, socioeconomic status, or nationality.
 The movement wants to distribute the environmental advantages as well as disadvantages equally.

 To achieve its goal, the environmental justice movement leans on the philosophy and work of environmentalism in bringing to the forefront how the destruction of the environment and living close to toxic waste sites or industrial facilities adversely impacts humans, particularly people of color, according to the Internet Encyclopedia of Philosophy (IEP).